raminux/collab.share/development-tutorials/platform-related/task-1.md

 To track the contribution of collaborators effectively, we must design a machanism to take into account every contribution.
 To achieve this, I'm going to design a framework to take into account the users collaboration in social network platforms in order to increase the effectiveness of this new platform.

+> Important point: As this channel aims to show the challenges of developing a platform, every detail of this process will be documented.

+## Quality of Videos
+To help channel grow rapidly, I try to make high quality videos with useful content.
+This channel will help you to grow step by step.
+Keep in mind that success is not an event, it is a process, and consistency is the key part of this process.

+## Technologies Used
+As you know, there are a plethora of ptogramming languages and various kind of frameworks to develop an application.
+Here, we will use Django for backend development.
+Specifically, we will use test-driven django to develop our platform.
+Test-driven development (TDD) may decrease the overall speed of programming but in the long run, it makes life easier.
+I will talk about TDD in seperate videos.
+For the frontend, we must take into account different platforms, I mean web, android, ios, windows, linux.
+Our platform must run on each of those with ease and good compatibility.
+There are two main choices to achieve this goal, Flutter and React/React Native.
+Each of them has their own benefits and drawbacks.
+We will discuss about it and choose one of them to go.
+More details on technologies used to design the platform will be given along the way.

+##  A little bit more on the Philosophy of this platform
+Let's assume a world that values human efforts permanently!
+For example, consider a freelancing platform, where people help each other to solve their problems and projects and recieve money for it.
+In this platform, there are generally three kinds of individuals who recieves benefits:

+1. Platform developers
+2. Freelancers
+3. Project submitters

+to do:
+talk a little bit about the benefits of those groups and how we can share benefirs among them to increase the happiness and well-being on earth for every one.
+We are not here to work all day long to just be alive, we are here to live life to its fullest potential.